vechain/vebetterdao/README.md

 Each environment has its own configuration file under `./packages/config/contracts/envs` folder:

 - `local`: used for local development with thor solo;
-- `solo-staging`: used for testing against self hosted solo node;
+- `testnet-staging`: used for testing against self hosted solo node;
 - `testnet`: used for testing against vechain testnet;

 ### Compile